The Slide Show/ Neckerchief Slides

 "Scouting is My Bag" slide

-pinking shears and, of course, glue.
+of course, glue.
 Stuff in some tissue paper and glue.
-Then
+Then write "Scouting

-write "Scouting is my bag!" on the front of the bag.
-Glue on pipe cleaner, twist
+is my bag!" on the front of the bag.
+Glue on pipe cleaner, twist tie or

 Return to Table of